SenselessDNS/XSStrap-master/README.md

-# XSStrap-master 🐍
+# XSStrap-master (BETA) 🐍
 [Discord](https://discord.gg/upNDjFqkBp)

 First and foremost, Cross-Site Scripting (XSS) is a vulnerability that allows the execution of JavaScript commands on a website, enabling various malicious activities such as cookie theft and fake login screens.

 XSStrap-master is a tool designed to scan XSS security vulnerabilities on a website (currently only active for URLs).
-It operates on both Windows and Kali Linux, carrying a substantial payload for testing purposes.
+It operates on both Windows, Kali Linux and Termux carrying a substantial payload for testing purposes.

 Disclaimer: We do not accept responsibility for any misuse!
 # Kali Linux